mkretchman/Raindrops/README.md

 In this game there will be multiple raindrops that fall from the sky.
 Your goal is to catch them with the catcher object that is controlled by your mouse.

-As you catch them, your score increases.
+As you catch the rain, your cathed count increases.

-As you miss them, your lives decrease.
+As you miss the rain, your missed count increases.

-When all of your lives are gone, you DIE!!!
+Your score is the amount of raindrops you catch minus the ones you miss.

+Press Any Key To Begin

+Click To Pause

+Click To Show Score